Frankalexej/COMP2113GroupProject/README.md

 ### Control:
 -use "w", "s", "a", "d" to move your cursor up, down, left, right respectively.
 -press "e" to confirm / proceed.
 It is used to choose occupiers, destinations, etc.
 -press "q" to return to previous step.
 -press esc to quit game.

 ### Terrain:
 There will be three types of terrains.
--Land(white `地` or white square): normal area that can be occupied with troops or factories.
+-Land(white colored `地` or white square): normal area that can be occupied with troops or factories.
 Each land has its peoductivity level.
--Sea(blue `海` or blue square): forbidden area, which means player cannot choose it as troops' destination.
+-Sea(blue colored `海` or blue square): forbidden area, which means player cannot choose it as troops' destination.
 Nothing can access this area.
--Hill(green `山` or green square): forbidden area.
+-Hill(green colored `山` or green square): forbidden area.
 Same as Sea.

 ### Buildings:
 -Factory(`厰`) is build with an engineer with 1000 money.
 It has the function of generating troops.
 Factories have an attack point of 1 and life point of 20.
 -Capital(`都`) is the heart of one country(one player).
 It also has the function of generating troops.
 Capitals have an attack point of 1 and life point of 20.
 More importantly, Once the capital is occupied by the enermy（the other player), you lose.

 -Generating new troops: Players can choose to generate new troops in a building's neighbouring area: 3* 3 grids whose center is the building.
 -Attack point: the hurt level it can cause to its attacher in each winning round.
 -Life point: How many hurt it can bear before destroyed.

 ### Money:
 -Money is accumulatively generated each round by the sum of the productivity of terrain where this player's capital and factories occupy.
 -Two players each will have 200 money initially.
 (This can be altered manually by changing the map text files)

 ### Troops: